gmasluch/cfplaybooks/README.md

 # cfplaybooks
-his project contains some example playbooks for CloudForms
+This project contains some example playbooks for CloudForms